 Each lender will have their own process for applying.
 Some allow you to apply completely online while others will require an application over the phone after you have submitted your information through their website.
 Some type of online form or online request is common.

 The only real advantage of title loans is the speed at which you can receive your loan.
-Online title lenders will often send your funds directly to your bank checking account or debit card the same day, while brick and mortar stores are quick to pay in cash during your first visit.
+Online title lenders will often send your funds directly to your bank checking account or debit card as a "same day loan", while brick and mortar stores are quick to pay in cash during your first visit.

 Fast money without credit

 Like many other payday and short-term loans, title loans are intended to be used for small financial gaps, unexpected expenses, or cash emergencies.
 With this is mind, lenders try to make the application process as quick and easy as possible and require no credit check.
 Applications are usually processed the same day, with your funds arriving within 1-2 days.

 You can continue using your car (sort-of)